farcaster-project/RFCs/user-stories.md

 ##### Maker's public offer

 A maker public offer is an extended maker offer with daemon's network parameters, such as the onion service or other options detailing how to connect to the daemon.
+The public offer must specify the node's long-term identifier and must contain a valid signature.

 The maker public offer must be as user friedly as possible, as it is the responsability to the user to share this public offer with potential counter-party via maker's prefered communication channels.